 Terminology Annual review The review of an EHCP which the local authority must undertake at least every 12 months Child A person under the age of 18 ЕНСР Education, Health and Care Plan Details the education, health and social care support that is to be provided to a child or young person who has SEN or a disability and has been awarded a 'statutory assessment'.
 It is drawn up by the local authority after an EHC needs assessment of the child or young person has determined that an EHCP is necessary, and after consultation with relevant partner agencies Early identification A key principle of the SEND Code of Practice 2014.
 Schools should have systems and processes in place, in collaboration with their local area, to ensure that pupils who have SEND are identified as quickly as possible Early years provider A provider of early education places for children under five years of age.
-This can include state-funded and private nurseries as well as child minders Inclusion The principle that children with Special Educational Needs and/or a Disability have the right to be educated alongside other children from their community Local Area The term used for all the services that make up the local offer within a local authority.
+This can include state-funded and private nurseries as well as child minders Enhanced Provision A designated area within school resourced and staffed internally where pupils with significant SEND can access on a timetabled basis during the school day to access specific provision to meet their needs/requirements of their EHCP that would be difficult to provide within the mainstream classroom.
+Inclusion The principle that children with Special Educational Needs and/or a Disability have the right to be educated alongside other children from their community Local Area The term used for all the services that make up the local offer within a local authority.
 Therefore, the local area includes schools, health and care providers, charities and any service that works for the benefit of pupils who have SEND and their families Local Authority A local government body that is officially responsible for all the public services and facilities in a particular area.
 For example, Nottingham City Council, Nottinghamshire County Council, Lincolnshire County Council and Derbyshire County Council.
 Local Offer Local Authorities in England are required to set out in their Local Offer information about provision they expect to be available across education, health and social care for children and young people in their area who have SEN or are disabled, including those who do not have Education, Health and Care (EHC) Plans.
 Local authorities must consult locally on what provision the Local Offer should contain.
 Our schools will have a link to their respective Local Offer on their websites.
 OLoL CMAT Our Lady of Lourdes Catholic Multi Academy Trust.
 Parents Birth parents and other adults who are in a parenting role, for example step- parents, foster carers and adoptive parents SENCO The Special Educational Needs Coordinator who is the leader within a school responsible for SEND provision.
 By law, the SENCO must be a qualified teacher.
 SEND Special Educational Needs and/or Disabilities.
 Special Education Provision Provision that is different from or additional to that normally available to pupils or students of the same age, which is designed to help children and young people with SEN or disabilities to access the National Curriculum at school or to study at college.